Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 Max smells bad.

-When nouns are adjectives and adjectives are nouns
+Nouns as adjectives and adjectives as nouns

 Never try to pet someone’s guide dog without asking permission first.

-It works the other way too: Sometimes words that are normally adjectives shift into use as nouns.
-Many times this happens with adjectives used to denote a group of people, with the addition of the:
+It works the other way, too: Sometimes, words that are normally adjectives shift into use as nouns.
+Many times, this happens with adjectives used to denote a group of people, with the addition of the:

 The French are known for valuing their leisure time.